IBM-Cloud/docs/admin/index.md

 Before you can run any `Admin` API requests, you must log in to the Admin Console.
-If you have `admin` permission or `users` permission with `write` ability, you can add or remove users.
+If you have `admin` permission or `users` permission with `write` access, you can add or remove users.
 You must have `admin` permission to edit other users' permissions.

 To log in to the Admin Console, you can use basic access authentication on the